Orion-Grieco/classDocs-1/README.md

 Semester: Fall 2024

+## Instructor

+Dr. Oliver Bonham-Carter (Note: said and written as __Bonham-Carter__, not _Carter_)

+- Office Location: Alden Hall 203
+- Email: <obonhamcarter@allegheny.edu>

-This repository contains information about Data Analysis, including the course objectives, policies and the schedule.
-Please check this repository regularly for updates to the policies and the schedule.
+This document contains information about Data Analysis, including the course objectives, policies and the schedule.
+Please check this document regularly for updates to the schedule.

 ## Department Policies